frc9/docker-cfn_nag/README.md

 # docker-cfn_nag

 This is the repository of the `raniemi/cfn_nag` docker image found in Docker Hub.
+Latest supported version is 0.3.56.

 # Prerequisites